dbt-labs/docs.getdbt.com/website/docs/docs/guides/database-specific-guides/creating-date-partitioned-tables.md

 dbt supports the creation of [date partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables) in BigQuery.

-To configure a dbt model as a date partitioned table, use the `materialized='table'` model configuration in conjunction with a list of `partitions`. dbt will execute your model query once for each specified partition.
+To configure a dbt <Term id="model" /> as a date partitioned table, use the `materialized='table'` model configuration in conjunction with a list of `partitions`. dbt will execute your model query once for each specified partition.
 For example:

 <File name='partitioned.sql'>